Powerhouse Chairman talks about appointing W2T as consultants 26/01/2017

 Waste2Tricity's commitment to deploy proven technology, while investing in the technology of tomorrow, creates a stable future for the company, our projects and our partners.

 In addition to its Deployment Projects Waste2Tricity also uses its expertise to advance development programmes to maximise returns for its shareholders.

-Facilities generating electricity by way of high temperature plasma gasification (and thus syngas) have the potential to produce renewable hydrogen (hydrogen can be separated from the syngas stream), which can in turn power new generation developmental fuel cells.
+Facilities generating electricity by way of high temperature gasification (and thus producing clean syngas) have the potential to produce renewable hydrogen by separation from the syngas stream.
+This can in turn power new generation developmental fuel cells.
 The introduction of hydrogen fuel cells, replacing internal combustion engines/gas turbines, could increase system efficiency by up to an estimated 70%.

 Waste2Tricity has selected AFC Energy's fuel cell system as having the greatest potential to be the most efficient, low cost technology for generating electrical power from gasified waste and in a £1 million deal, Waste2Tricity has acquired the exclusive deployment rights (for use in energy-from-waste applications) for AFC Energy fuel cells in the UK.
 For more on the W2T/AFC tie up.